slbailey/Retrovue/docs/contracts/SourceDiscoverContract.md

 - Existing collections are updated with current metadata
 - Duplicate collections are skipped with notification
 - Path mappings created with empty `local_path` values
+- Importer must be interface compliant (ImporterInterface).
+Implementations that subclass BaseImporter are considered compliant by construction.
+Non-compliant importers MUST cause the command to fail with exit code 1.
+- Collection discovery uses importer's discovery capability to enumerate collections

 ---